 Contact: Nate Hausman, firstname.lastname@example.org

-We have assembled an advisory committee made up of individuals with backgrounds in the fields of solar policy, program design, and implementation, and solar regulation and consumer protection.
+The Sustainable Solar Education Project is guided by an advisory committee made up of individuals with backgrounds in the fields of solar policy, program design, and implementation, and solar regulation and consumer protection.